-Safe Sex Packs for Aboriginal Communities
+Safe Sex Packs for Aboriginal Communities - OUT OF STOCK

 These safe sex packs are designed especially for Aboriginal people to encourage safer sexual behaviours to prevent sexually transmissible infection and unplanned pregnancy.

 step-by-step directions on how to correctly use a condom, and

 All this comes packaged in a slim cardboard pack which easily slips into a pocket or wallet and there are two colour designs to choose from.

 The cover artworks, created by Western Sydney Aboriginal artist Ms Vicki Thom, uses the images of two hands in traditional Aboriginal colours to reflect the concept of shared responsibility and working together to maintain safer and healthy sexual relationships.

 Available free of charge for organisations from Family Planning NSW.
 Suitable for: NSW, Australia only.
 Quantity limits apply.

 For other Aboriginal community friendly services, please contact the state health promotion team.

 This information is applicable for: Aboriginal Communities; Doctors; Men; Nurses; People with a disability; Same-sex attracted; Teachers; Women; Young people